uwmadisoncals/cals-main-plugins/widgets-on-pages/readme.txt

 > With the [PRO](https://datamad.co.uk/wordpress-plugins/widgets-on-pages/) version the widgets can be inserted simply with clicks-not-code using a wizard in the visual editor.
 This version also includes layout options to easily set the widgets in columns/grid presentation.
 >
 > Pro version also supports the configurable option to automatically add widgets to all your posts and/or pages.
 Choose the layout options and whether to add the sidebar and widgets before or after the content.
 Ideal for adding lists of related posts to the end of every post.
-Each post and page can also be individually excluded from the auto-inclsion of the widgets.
+Each post and page can also be individually excluded from the auto-inclusion of the widgets.
 >
 > [Pro version](https://datamad.co.uk/wordpress-plugins/widgets-on-pages/) key features
-> * Visual editor widget inserts
 > * Responsive Horizontal/Column/Grid layout
 > * Auto insert in Header, Content, or Footer
 > * Priority Support